knct-app/.github/.github/pull_request_template.md

 - [ ] I have made corresponding changes to the documentation
 - [ ] My changes generate no new warnings
 - [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added the correct project / milestone / reviewer / label to this pull request